 - Michael Levine Drums

 - Avant-Garde Metal: The best possible description for their music.
 They're sometimes considered part of the nu-metalcore trend, but those are only a small part of their influences.

-- Epileptic Flashing Lights: Very common in their lyric videos to feature bright lights everywhere.
+- Epileptic Flashing Lights: A lot of their lyric videos feature bright lights everywhere.

 - Genre-Busting: See the description.
 They've been referred to as "a band with no genre".
 It's perhaps no wonder they call their music "electronic rock", because it's such a broad term.

 - Harsh Vocals: Steven can do multiple types.